chainguard-dev/platform-examples/github-issue-opener/README.md

-## Github Issue Opener
+## GitHub Issue Opener

-This demo application shows how users can write a very simple application that authenticates Chainguard webhook requests for continuous verification policy violations, and turns them into Github issues.
+This demo application shows how users can write a very simple application that authenticates Chainguard webhook requests for continuous verification policy violations, and turns them into GitHub issues.

 ### Usage